b1f6c1c4/ttyssh/README.md

     using software installed on my computer
 3. Useful if we want to debug serial-port devices connected to remote machines using software installed on another remote machines

+## Technical details

+`ttyssh` basically does three things:

+1. On local machine, `socat /dev/ttyUSB0 tcp4-listen:localhost:23366`
+2. On remote machine, `socat tcp4-connect:localhost:23366 $HOME/tty`
+3. On local machine, `ssh -R 23366:localhost:23366` (This is ssh reverse tunnel)

+Some extra code is added to ensure the links are re-established upon failure, while respond to SIGINT on the local side.